SofianR2/mybots/README.md

 ![image](https://user-images.githubusercontent.com/103147652/224837539-681611e4-14e2-43c3-9a78-5ba3e92da195.png)

 Sensors are generated/assigned by keeping track of which links need sensors, in a list of 0s and 1s, with 1s representing sensors.
 Additionally, the index of this list coorelates to the name of the sensor in question.

-Evolution: This robot evolves by extending its initial link in the X direction continuously.
-This is done in the mutation function within solution.py, which increments a constant called dx stored in the constants file.
-This variable is then added on to the initial link in create_body() every time the list of links is generated in a for loop, which ultimately increases the length of the first link as more generations pass.

 ## Steps to run the program:
 Open Command Prompt/Git Bash and move to a local directory where you want to add the git repo using the cd command. cd (insert directory name here)